bobbyblues/pyslidebar/README.md

     sb.vibrate(20) # Makes the slidebar vibrate for 20 arduino cycles

 The software also comes with a set of modules and a module manager.
-Those can be configured through the `config.json` file, and the manager launched as:
+Those can be configured through a `config.json` file, and the manager launched as:

     python manager.py

+For a simple start, you can use the sample configuration file provided:

+	mv config-sample.json config.json

 # Typewriter module